Visual-Meta

 Hypertext ’21 Conference.
 A Brief Introduction is available, as well as a Full Introduction.
 The conference proceeding documents of ’21 & ’22 features Visual-Meta.

-For a book size demonstration of Visual-Meta, you can download the free PDF version of The Future of Text, and if you are on macOS, view it in the ‘Reader‘ PDF viewer to unlock the Visual-Meta capabilities.
+For a book size demonstration of Visual-Meta, you can download the free PDF versions of The Future of Text, and if you are on macOS, view it in the ‘Reader‘ PDF viewer to unlock the Visual-Meta capabilities.
 You can of course still see the Visual-Meta if you open the PDF in any other PDF viewer, though the augmented capabilities are only available where implemented in viewer software.

 Frode Alexander Hegland